-You may want to contact your ASHA State Advocate for Reimbursement (STAR) member.
+You may want to contact ASHA State Advocates for Reimbursement (STAR) Network (one of the ASHA State-Based Advocacy Networks).
 There may be other speech-language pathologists who have encountered the same issue as you have and you may want to learn how others have dealt with the issue.

 When renegotiating rates as you move from timed to untimed sessions, educate the health plan representatives in understanding that the new session rate should not equal "one unit" of time (a single 15-minute unit, for example) used in the previous payment method.
 Consider telling the payer representatives that formal and informal surveys of ASHA members found that typical sessions ranged from 45 – 60 minutes and that this information has been used by the AMA relative value process.
 If you have billed in units, consider providing your average billed unit of time for a certain period (e.g., 3 months) to establish a "typical session length."
 You can average time and/or dollar units to give an average time or average dollar payment.

 Important: Setting prices with input from your competitors is illegal.
 Avoid price fixing by refraining from activities such as discussing charges for speech-language pathology procedures with your peers.